Felixdiamond/pdf_to_audiobook/README.md

 2. Install the required Python packages:

    ```
-   pip install PyPDF2 gtts pydub
+   pip install -r requirements.txt
    ```

-3. Ensure you have ffmpeg installed on your system, as it's required by pydub for audio processing.
+3. Ensure you have ffmpeg and eSpeak installed on your system.

 ## Usage